prashan/elastic_prototype/README.md

 # elastic_prototype

-The programs will need a IBM cplex installation to run.
+The code implements the elastic prototype algorithms decrisbed in "Elastic Prototype Classication" paper.
+The programs will need the IBM cplex optimization package for python to run.

 ##Data Folder
 The data is found in the "data" folder.